Yariee/Yariee/README.md

-- Hi, I’m @Yariee
+- Hi, I’m Yair Ballinas | B.S in Computer Science | May 2025 Graduate
-- I’m interested in Python and C++ development!
+- I’m interested in Python and C++ development.
+I enjoy the challenge of building efficent systems and collaborating with others.
-- I’m currently learning data structures and algorthims in C++ at University of Houston!
-- I’m looking to collaborate on projects in C++ or Python.
-- How to reach me: through email or Linkedin!
+- I am currently looking for my next challenge!
+Let's connect if you're hiring for Junior/Associate SE roles!

 <!---
 Yariee/Yariee is a special repository because its `README.md` (this file) appears on your GitHub profile.